freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/ckeck-existance.md

 # --description--

+Objective: The objective of this challenge is to write a program that checks whether a target number is present in a given array.

+Introduction: Searching for a specific number in an array is a common task in programming.
+This challenge focuses on writing a program that efficiently determines whether a target number exists in a given array.

-Write a program to take the size of an array, the array itself, and a target number as input from the user, and check whether the target exists in the array or not.
+Challenge: Write a program that takes the size of the array, the array elements, and the target number as input from the user, and checks whether the target number exists in the array or not.
+If the target number is found in the array, the program should output "Yes"; otherwise, it should output "No".

+<h2>Hinglish</h2>

+Lakshya: Iss challenge ka lakshya hai ek program likhna jo di gayi array mein kisi nishchit sankhya ka anveshan karta hai.

+Prastavana: Kisi vishesh sankhya ko array mein khojna programming mein ek aam karya hai.
+Ye challenge us par dhyan kendrit karta hai ki ek diye gaye array mein ek lakshya sankhya maujood hai ya nahin, yeh kis tarah se prabhavshali tareeke se nirdharit kiya ja sake.

+Chunauti: Ek program likho jo upyogakarta se array ki size, array ke tatvon, aur lakshya sankhya ko input ke roop mein le, aur yeh check kare ki lakshya sankhya array mein maujood hai ya nahin.
+Agar lakshya sankhya array mein mil jaati hai, toh program "Haan" ko prastut kare; anyatha, "Nahin" ko prastut kare.

 **Examples:**